 Step 1: Choose your Destination

 Deciding where you would like to live and work in Canada is crucial because this may assist you in narrowing down your visa or immigration program choices.
-You may also find that although there may be more high paying job opportunities in a particular province or territory, it may not be affordable and the lifestyle may not be what you are looking for.
-So before you start applying for jobs in Canada, do some research on your chosen province or territory and make sure that it is the right fit for you and your loved ones.
-You may want to start by finding out where occupational therapists are in-demand here.
+Although there may be more high-paying job opportunities in a particular province or territory, it may not be affordable, and the lifestyle may not be what you are looking for.
+So before you start applying for jobs in Canada, research your chosen province or territory and ensure that it is the right fit for you and your loved ones.
+You may want to start by finding out where occupational therapists are in demand here.

 Step 2: Get Registered and Assessed

-In order to live and work in Canada as an occupational therapist and you have a foreign qualification, you will first have to check if your qualification is recognised in Canada.
+To live and work in Canada as an occupational therapist with a foreign qualification, you must first check if your qualification is recognized here.
 You can check this on the World Directory of Medical Schools.
-If it is recognized, you will need an Educational Credential Assessment (ECA).
-An ECA verifies that your degree, diploma or certificate is valid and equal to Canadian standards.
-Below is a list of official designated organizations that can do your assessment:
+If recognized, you will need an Educational Credential Assessment (ECA).
+Below is a list of officially designated organizations that can do your assessment: